What are the taxes paid by a foreigner in France?

 If no agreement has been signed, all your income are taxable in France, even if some are already taxed in their country of origin.

-You are a non-resident for tax purposes in France
+You are a tax non-resident in France

 To find out your tax situation, check if France has signed a bilateral agreement with your country.